 Each table can have only one IDENTITY column.
 You can define an IDENTITY column when you create a table with a create table or select into statement, or add it later with an alter table statement.
-IDENTITY columns cannot be updated and do not allow nulls.

 You define an IDENTITY column by specifying the keyword identity, instead of null or not null, in the create table statement.
-IDENTITY columns must have a datatype of numeric and scale of 0.
+IDENTITY columns must have a datatype of numeric and scale of 0, or any integer type.
 Define the IDENTITY column with any desired precision, from 1 to 38 digits, in a new table:

 '''

 create table table_name

-(column name numeric(precision ,0) identity)
+(column_name numeric(precision ,0) identity)

 '''